 Located in the hub of London’s West End, The Mandrake is the ideal place to stay for anyone looking for a truly unforgettable experience.
 The converted RIBA award-winning building on Newman Street embraces the make-believe with mythological creatures on the wall and lets guests forget where they are once stepping into the stylish boutique hotel.

 The hotel’s inspiration comes from the medicinal properties of which it is named.
-The Mandrake is known for unique and eclectic décor that is complimented by pops of vibrant colors.
+The Mandrake is known for its unique and eclectic décor that is complemented by pops of vibrant colors.
 Any art lover will happily explore the four-floor property to look at the carefully curated artwork.

 The 30 guestrooms were each uniquely designed with custom furniture from London and Paris.
-Every room is different but each one is elegantly decorated with velvet headboards, vintage chandeliers and French rugs.
-The antique touches with modern amenities transports guests to a renovated English townhome.
+Every room is different but each one is elegantly decorated with velvet headboards, vintage chandeliers, and French rugs.
+The antique touches with modern amenities transport guests to a renovated English townhome.